Stephlat/dataChallengePerception/README.md

 The data are based on the [AVDIAR dataset](https://team.inria.fr/perception/avdiar/).
 The data can be downloaded [here](http://perception.inrialpes.fr/Free_Access_Data/dataChallenge/dataChallenge.tar.gz).

 ## Dependencies
 You need to install opencv-python and  numpy.
-Some other recommended librairies are listed on the.
-The scripts have been tested with opencv cv2 version 2.4.13 and python 2.7.12.
+The scripts have been tested with opencv (cv2) version 2.4.13 and python 2.7.12.

 ## Scripts
 We provide the following scripts: